-The pants feature a contrast color, durable stitching.
+The pants feature a contrasting color, and durable stitching.
 The leg seams and crotch seam area have triple stitching for durability.

 The Houston pants had the best pocket layout for what I do.
 There is an adjustable hammer loop that snaps to reduce the size to get it out of the way or carry a smaller tool like a nail puller.
 Unsnapped and the hammer loop was perfectly sized for one-handed hammer holstering.

 On the left side of the Houston, pants are a thigh pocket with a flap and hidden press studs.
 The right side has a reinforced ruler, cell phone, or tool pocket, and two narrower pockets, perfect for penlights, markers, pens, or voltage testers.
 There are 5-inch reflective strips on the rear of the pants, and back knee area.
 These Hi-visibility strips are highly reflective and provide some visibility protection from vehicles approaching behind you.
 The rear pockets and side pockets were best suited for my cellphone.

 The knee pads are excellent, they are made of ½” thick dense rubber material that works excellent at shielding the knee when kneeling.
 Adding the knee pads to these pants is incredibly easy with a simple flip-over cover.
 The pant knee pocket also has two pad placement locations which are ice for customizing how the knee pad falls on the knee when kneeling.

 There’s not a lot to improve on these pants other than I would suggest that MASCOT consider adding reinforcing material to the side, and rear cuff area of these pants.
 The knees and cuffs are usually the first areas to wear or tear.
 I’d also like to see pocket reinforcing, for a tape measure and a stretch gusset in the crotch area.